SSWConsulting/SSW.Rules.Content/rules/do-you-have-an-engagement-lifecycle/rule.md

     * The client has made contact but no initial meeting has yet been made
 2. [Initial Meeting](/meetings-are-you-prepared-for-the-initial-meeting) - Booked
     * Sales team has arranged an initial meeting and it's booked in.
-    * The Initial Meeting is a non-billed meeting that maps to the Initial Meeting described in the <br>         [8 Steps to Scrum](/do-you-know-the-8-steps-to-scrum).
+    * The Initial Meeting is a non-billed meeting that maps to the Initial Meeting described in the [8 Steps to Scrum](/do-you-know-the-8-steps-to-scrum).
 It is attended by a Sales person and ideally a Solution Architect.
 3. Follow Up Meeting - Booked
     * In some cases, more than one initial meeting may be required before work or speccing commences.
 4. [Specification Review](/rules) Proposal - Waiting for Approval